angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 | `zonejsVersion`                  | Compatible version of `zone.js`. |

-In the next section, we’ll explore how to build and integrate this code into your Angular project.
+In the next section, we'll explore how to build and integrate this code into your Angular project.

-## Using the Generated Code
+## Setup the Generated Code

 To integrate the generated API client into your Angular application, simply register the client using `provideApi()` inside your `app.config.ts`.
-This setup is fully compatible with Angular’s standalone application structure:
+This setup is fully compatible with Angular's standalone application structure:

 ```ts
 // app.config.ts